+Auten, John T. 1941.
+Notes on Some Old-Growth Forests in Ohio, Indiana, and Illinois.
 Auten, J. T. 1941.
 Notes on old growth forests in Ohio, Indiana, and Illinois.
 Technical Note No. 49.
 USDA Forest Service, Central States Forest Experiment Station.

 Birchenko, Inna; Feng, Y.; Romero-Serverson, J. 2009.
 Biogeographical distribution of chloroplast diversity in Northern Red Oak (Quercus rubra L.).
 The American Midland Naturalist 161(1): 134-145.

 Davis, M. B. 1993.
 Old growth in the East: a survey.
 Richmond, VT: A Wild Earth Publication: 18-145.

 Ford, S. 1988.
 Rare virgin woods is natural reminder of the way it was.
 The Sunday Courier, Sunday, Feb.
 14.

 Hepburn, A. H. 1942.
 Joe Cox’s trees live on.
 The Saturday Evening Post, Jan.
 31.